PugazharasanC/JS-Notes/MRF.md

 | `.reduce` |          2          | `function`, `initialValue` |                4                 | `accumulator`, `value`, `index`, `array` |    `any`    |     Aggregates values.     |
 | `.filter` |          1          |         `function`         |                3                 |        `value`, `index`, `array`         |   `Array`   | Selects specific elements. |

-May your coding adventures be filled with magical arrays! :sparkles:
+May your coding adventures be filled with magical arrays!

+ 🌟

 ---

-*Thank you for taking the time to read my article.
-Your engagement is the driving force behind the words on these pages.
-Whether you found information, inspiration, or simply enjoyed the content, your presence is deeply appreciated.
-Writing is a shared journey, and I'm grateful to have you as a reader.
-Cheers to the joy of exploration and discovery! 🌟*
+*Thank you for being a part of this coding quest.
+Your journey is the heartbeat of these words.
+Whether you found information, inspiration, or just enjoyed the content, your presence is treasured.
+Writing is a shared adventure, and I'm grateful to have you as a fellow traveler.
+Cheers to the joy of discovery and exploration! 🚀*

-*If you enjoyed the article, consider giving it more stars!*
+*If you found the article delightful, consider showering it with more stars!*

-*With gratitude,*
+*With appreciation,*

 *Pugazharasan C*